ostis-ai/sc-machine/docs/python/python.md

 ---

 - `GetLinkContent(addr)` - returns content of a specified link.
 If specified `addr` is not a link, or it doesn't exist, then returns `None`.
-Returned value has type `string`.
-It can be unpacked with [struct module](https://docs.python.org/2/library/struct.html) depending on semantic.
+Returned value has type `ScLinkContent`.
 ```python
 ...